muxinc/cli/README.md

   $ mux assets:upload PATH

 ARGUMENTS
-  PATH  local path for the file you'd like to create this asset from
+  PATH  local path for the file (or folder) you'd like to upload

 OPTIONS
   -c, --concurrent=concurrent  [default: 3] max number of files to upload at once